transmogrifier/pidigits/README.rst

 ********

 *PiDigits* Implements the 'Unbounded Spigot Algorithm for the Digits of Pi' by Jeremy Gibbons.
 The paper describing this algorithm can be found at this `URL`_.
+The same algorithm is used to generate digits of `Tau`_.
+No matter which circle constant you prefer, you can now generate the decimal expansion using this package.

 Installation
 ------------